SudoBrendan/gestimate/README.md

 `gestimate` is a Command Line Interface (CLI) tool built in Go that performs 3-point estimation (PERT) based on provided best, likely, and worst-case dates.
 It calculates and displays confidence intervals for 68%, 90%, and 95% probabilities.

+## NOTICE

+This is a prototype, it probably has a lot of bugs and may be inaccurate.
+Please see the LICENSE for additional information about warranties.

 ## Features

 - Takes in best, likely, and worst case dates as inputs.